ssavitzky/MakeStuff/README.md

     for specific targets with dependencies.

  `*/[.]config.make`
-:   Only in the top-level directory; this contains make rules,
+:   This contains make rules, definitions, and dependencies that apply to the
-    definitions, and dependencies that apply to the entire tree.
+    current directory.

  `*/[.]depends.make`
-:   This also contains targets; if you have both, you can use this one
+:   This contains make rules, definitions, and dependencies that apply to the
-    for specific targets with dependencies.
+    current directory.
+If you have both `config.make` and `depends.make`, you should use `depends.make` for specific targets with dependencies.

 ### HEADER.html